wggRobotic/.github/profile/README.md

 Fiona’s emphasis is on the logistics as well and she handles the TDP together with Dalea, too.
 If help is needed with the hardware, she lends a hand.
 She overlookes the whole team.

 - **Lino Odenbach**:
-Lino’s job is to work on the hardware with Florian Schäff and constructing the rover.
+Lino’s job is to work on the hardware with Florian Schäff and constructing the robot.

 - **Christopher Zech**:
 Since he is quite talented and interested in math and programming, he focuses on all the informatics and mathematical aspects as well as programming and the software.
-He works closely together with Friedrich, Jonas and Daniel.
+He works closely together with Jonas.

 We work as a team on all our robotic projects.
 Right now we have four projectes, which are at different states of progression.